format-message/format-message/README.md

 ### internal apis

-`format.number`, `format.date`, `format.time`, `format.plural`, and
+`format.number`, `format.date`, and `format.time` are used internally and are
-`format.select` are used internally and are not intended for external use.
+not intended for external use.
 Because these appear in the transpiled code, transpiling does not remove the need to properly define `format` through `require` or `import`.

 Example Messages